-With a Guardian Angel Trust™ (“GATs”), parents can designate
+With a Guardian Angel Trust™ (GATs), parents can designate guardians,

-guardians, trustees, and protectors for their kids.
-Having a “panel
+trustees, and protectors for their kids.
+Having a “panel of advisors”

-That means that one of your kids may get “more,” but that's
+one of your kids may get “more,” but that's probably what

-probably what you would've wanted (for instance, you'd likely pay a lot
+you would've wanted (for instance, you'd likely pay a lot for one child

-for one child to receive costly medical treatments, if they needed it)
+to receive costly medical treatments, if they needed it) in certain circumstances.

-your youngest child reaches the target age, the trust is split equally
+Finally, once your youngest child reaches the target age, the trust is

-among all children.
-From there, parents designate yet another age —
+split equally among all children.
+From there, parents designate yet another

-when the children are more mature — to receive the funds outright.
+age — when the children are more mature — to receive the funds

 asset protection trust so divorcing spouses, ex-business partners, a bankruptcy court, and all